-Sara Sharif murder inquiry: Girl found dead was being home schooled, says neighbour
+Sara Sharif murder inquiry: Girl was home schooled, says neighbour

 "She often carried the baby in her arms, and sometimes I saw her playing with him.
 I never saw her smile or laugh."

+She said it was about that time that the Sharif family moved to Woking, about a 20-minute drive away.

+Jessica said she never saw Sara at the school again and neighbours in Woking also said they did not see Sara go to school.

-Surrey Police is working with the authorities in Pakistan in a bid to locate Ms Batool, Sara's father Urfan Sharif and his brother Faisal Malik.
+Surrey Police officers are working with the authorities in Pakistan to locate Ms Batool, Sara's father Urfan Sharif and his brother Faisal Malik.

-Surrey County Council and Surrey Police have confirmed the authorities had contact with the family, with the police describing their contact as "limited" and "historic".
+Surrey County Council and police have confirmed the authorities had contact with the family, with the police describing their contact as "limited" and "historic".

 A post-mortem examination failed to establish the exact cause of Sara's death, with more tests being carried out.